For showtimes, click here.

 2. Bette fell in love on the set.

 Davis and Gary Merrill worked together for the first time in All About Eve.
 Merrill, like the other cast members, were a little nervous about working with the famed actress, especially since her big personality proceeded her.
 He alleged quipped that no matter what it was like working with her, it would all be over in eight weeks.
 Little did he know, of course, that’d he’d fall in love.
 The pair were married in 1950.

 3. Davis and Holm weren’t on friendly terms.

 Celeste Holm and Bette Davis were only friends when the camera was running.
-As the story goes, one day Holm welcomed Davis with “Good morning”, and Davis response was less than charming.
+As the story goes, Davis was annoyed with Holm's cheery, good manner.
+One day Holm welcomed Davis with “Good morning”, and Davis' response was less than charming...
 Afterward, the two never spoke.
 Despite this incident, however, both Holm and Anne Baxter maintained there was never any “catty” behavior on the set.
 Holm said, “Do you think Joseph Mankiewicz would have stood still for behavior of that kind?
 No!”